-The New York Times and others have reported that international hackers have targeted Americans working at home.
+The New York Times reports that international hackers target Americans working at home.
 This is a very personal attack for already-stressed working people.

 Hackers calling themselves Evil Corp. have developed sophisticated malware, the Times said in June.

 The Russian group is identifying employees working from home during the pandemic.
 The group then attempts to identify the workers’ work network and infect it.

 Symantec Corporation identified the sophisticated attacks.

 Symantec warned that Russian hackers are exploiting the change in American work habits.
 They said the malicious code can spread in corporate networks.

 Such code is typically “ransomware.”
 It allows hackers to demand millions from companies.

 Ransomware has long been a concern.
 Now, attacks on U.S. cities and towns have put the crisis in a spotlight.

 “Security firms have been accused of crying wolf, but what we have seen in the past few weeks is remarkable,” said Eric Chien, Symantec’s technical director.
 “Right now this is all about making money, but the infrastructure they are deploying could be used to wipe out a lot of data—and not just at corporations.”

 The Justice Department said the Russian hackers had “been engaged in cybercrime on an almost unimaginable scale.”
 The State Department offered $5 million for information leading to the arrest or conviction of the group’s leader.